 Talk about volunteering

 If you get out into the community or know people who do, you can talk about this.
 You may have helped at the local soup kitchen or gone out with a group to undertake important conservation work.
 All these experiences are fruitful topics and could lead to other ideas about how you spend your time.

 Talk about “Do you really need to upgrade to the latest iPhone?”

 You might be a complete convert to the latest tech.
 And, maybe not.
 Maybe you would advise them to wait a couple of years.
 This conversation is brilliant for discussing features, cameras, durability, colors, etc. or just making fun of people who can’t wait to get the latest one, then backward rationalize why “they had to get it.”

 AI is supposed to change most industries and sectors, even services like healthcare, and law.
 Most jobs and businesses will be impacted directly or indirectly by it. … how it will impact your respective sectors?
 How best can you prepare?
 Everyone can give their two cents about technology in general and how it’ll impact their future.

 There are a whole host of topics out there that can spike people’s interests.
 Religion and politics can be wonderful at inciting a heated debate, but it can equally offer points of conflict.
 It is best to tread carefully.
-However, talking about beliefs, values, principles, ethics, morals and more can end in the longest and deepest of discussions.
+However, being talkative about beliefs, values, principles, ethics, morals, and more can end in the longest and deepest of discussions.

 If you start a sentence with “What do you believe about…?” you can be sure of a response of sorts.
 If you want to get really good at conversation, you should be interested in the world.
-Therefore, the more you watch, read, listen and participate, the more you will have to talk about.
+Therefore, the more you watch, read, listen, and participate, the more things you can talk about.